gnicol/GitSwarm/perforce_swarm/doc-ce/install/auto_provision.md

 **[Instructions on configuring the connection to external Helix Git Fusion can be found here](../workflow/importing/import_from_gitfusion.md#configuration)**.

-When GitSwarm is left in its `local` auto-provision mode, the Helix Server is configured with the following configuration:
+When $GitSwarm$ is left in its `local` auto-provision mode, the Helix Server is configured with the following configuration:

 - Port
     - ssl:1666